 Pass through ALL filters

-You can define any number of filters for a watch, and only artifacts that pass through all of them will trigger a violation.
+You can define any number of filters for a resource, and only artifacts that pass through all of them will trigger a violation.

-A Regex filter uses a regular expression to specify the name of an artifact.
+A Name filter uses a regular expression to specify the name of an artifact.
 The watch will only trigger a violation if an artifact's name matches the expression.